v2FeaturesSubscriptions

 If you spin up multiple instances of your GraphQL server each server instance will have its in-memory pub/sub instance.
 An event triggered on one server instance will not be distributed to the other server instances, resulting in subscribers on the other server not receiving any updates.

-The createPubSub function allows you to specify a custom EventTarget (opens in a new tab) implementation, which can use an external datastore for distributing the events across all server replicas such as Redis Pub/Sub (opens in a new tab) or Kafka (opens in a new tab).
+The createPubSub function allows you to specify a custom EventTarget implementation, which can use an external datastore for distributing the events across all server replicas such as Redis Pub/Sub or Kafka.

-The minimal EventTarget implementation is described by the TypedEventTarget interface (opens in a new tab).
+The minimal EventTarget implementation is described by the TypedEventTarget interface.

-Yoga comes with an EventTarget implementation for Redis Pub/Sub (opens in a new tab).
+Yoga comes with an EventTarget implementation for Redis Pub/Sub.

 Terminal